Written by Maeve McKaig

 For now, Rubin continues to learn the ins and outs of Bard as an institution so they can be as effective as possible in their work.
 After three years of organizing under their belt, they want to help other students trying to navigate the system.
 Rubin seems to always try to be aware of their role and how best to fill it given whatever contextual privilege and knowledge they have.
 For instance, before shifting the conversation from TLC and QSA to the role of activism in their life, Rubin made sure to point out dynamics within the queer community that are not talked about enough.

 “The only other thing is, it would be wrong for me to have an interview about the queer community at Bard without talking about how white it is and the racial dynamics there,” Rubin said.
 “Even though there’s no institutional memory that doesn’t mean that it hasn’t shaped our spaces, right?
 Things have happened in the past that have led to this being the dynamic, and those things need to change.
 And they won’t change just from one person in charge doing something, because it’s not very centralized, not everyone’s involved in institutional queer stuff on campus, right, people don’t come to QSA very often but that doesn’t mean that the people who don’t show up aren’t responsible for injustices in our own community and people need to think about that very seriously.”

 Even at an institution with a large queer population like Bard, queer students of color are often underrepresented and marginalized.
 On a national scale, trans and queer people of color are more vulnerable when it comes to discrimination, harassment, and violence.
-This inequity within trans and queer communities is also exacerbated by socioeconomic status, which makes the financial and housing resources Rubin proposes all the more necessary.
+These inequities within trans and queer communities are also exacerbated by socioeconomic status, which makes the financial and housing resources Rubin proposes all the more necessary.